orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 ### Informing users about exploited vulnerabilities and security incidents

-When Stewards are aware of exploited vulnerabilities or severe incidents, they are required to inform affected users.
+In case a Steward knows about an actively-exploited vulnerability related to one of their Projects, or a security incident affecting them or the Project's infrastructure, they are required to inform affected users.
 In case of open source project, most reports will likely be public.
 It might be private and directed to the exact group of affected persons in case of IT compromise, for example to reset passwords and verify recent suspicious activity.